DreymaR/MRI_IR_Calculator/README.md

-# DIR_Calc_TI_MatLab
+# MRI_IR_Calculator_MatLab

-MR DIR TI calculator made in MatLab, by GadOE (Øystein Bech Gadmar) Based on original code by Atle Bjørnerud, with the help of Wibeke Nordhøy
+## MRI (D)IR TI/T1++ calculator for MatLab, by GadOE (Ã˜ystein Bech Gadmar)
+### Based on original code by Atle BjÃ¸rnerud, with the help of Wibeke NordhÃ¸y

+Just run the main .m file in Matlab (tested in R2018).

+For more info, see comments in the IR_Calculator.m file.

+---
+Have fun inverting!
+Ã˜ystein